inductiva/wind-tunnel-demos/docs/2_TEMPLATING.md

 for the airflow velocity and a few extra fixed parameters.

-Hence, we add the directory with the input files to a root dir, then we render this file on the `0/include` which will substitute the already existing file `initialConditions` we have used on the previous simulation.
+Hence, we add the directory with the input files to a root dir, then we render this file on the `0/include` which will substitute the already existing file `initialConditions` we have used in the previous simulation.

 ```python
 from inductiva import mixins